Displaced Persons -

 Some Russians who spoke a little English expressed terror at the prospect of being sent back to Russia: something none of us British could understand.
 It is now only too clear the reason for the widespread fear of repatriation.
 [Olga's note: These were probably Ukrainians listed as Russians.
 Ukrainians were still fighting for independence at this time in guerilla combat against the USSR.
 They feared being repatriated back to Russia more than any other group.]

 Some two million were repatriated to Russia in early summer, 1945, and most were killed, tortured, or made to suffer dreadful privation.
 They were all people who in some way had incurred the wrath of Stalin.
 This appalling story, of which A squadron saw very little, was magnified throughout the free world to colossal proportions.
 For purely political reasons, it seems, the West deliberately returned these millions to certain death.
 Nikolai Tolstoy relates the whole story in his book "Victims of Yalta" (Corgi Books).
-He describes it as "The true story of one of the most shameful episodes in World War Two".
+He describes it as "The true story of one of the most shameful episodes in World War Two."
 Submitted by: Alan Newark Scotland

 Linkerbeck (British zone)

-Lintorf German site (British zone), #3187, #41/187, Ukrainians, Poles, Yugoslavs, see also Ratingen
+Lintorf now has its own page. - German site (British zone), #3187, #41/187, Ukrainians, Poles, Yugoslavs, see also Ratingen

 Lippstadt #32/115, (British zone), mostly Poles, Hungarians, Russians